A Comprehensive Guide to Return On Investment

 To calculate the ROI, subtract the initial value of an investment from the final value of the investment (which equals the net return).
 Then divide the net returns by the initial value of the investment, and multiply it by 100.

-Learn proactive Social Media Marketing and integrated digital marketing techniques with the Best Digital Marketing Course in India
+Learn proactive Social Media Marketing and integrated digital marketing techniques with the Best Digital Marketing Course

 In other words, the simple formula to calculate the ROI is: